 Structure(s) Design

-Number and Proposed Use of Buildings There is one building-a single-family struct
+Number and Proposed Use of Buildings Two buildings exist-a small shed and a single

+family dwelling.

 Maximum Building Height 21'

-Number of Stories 1 1⁄2
+Number of Stories 1

 4. Ordinance / Standards

 Section

 11-04-04.01 General Standards

 2-18-09 Historic Preservation Ordinance

 4.1 Guidelines for Residential Historic Districts

 Secretary of the Interior's Standards for the Treatment of Historic Structures